hpreston/nso-getting-started/03-exploring-with-cli.md

 * NSO stores rollback files for every change, and you can load up a specific change by referencing the ID number of a change.
 * Each `commit` is a rollback.
 So if a single commit updates 10 devices, and 30 configuration lines on each device, a rollback will undo all that configuration.
-* Depending on what has changed in the network since the commit you are trying to rollback, NSO may NOT be able to execute teh rollback.
+* Depending on what has changed in the network since the commit you are trying to rollback, NSO may NOT be able to execute the rollback.
 It will notify you of conflicts.

 ### Device Templates